Chargent/Trains-Customers-Satisfaction-Machine-Learning-Project/README.md

 In the end for hyperparameter tuning we made sure to look for the best parameters by first using a RandomizedSearchCV() to get a small range of parameters that we could work on through the GridSearchCV() to get a tuning that wasn't too much computationally expensive.

 ## Results 📑
-Main finding(s): report your final results and what you might conclude from your work

 The tree-base models (Decision Tree and Random Forest) demonstrate strong and balanced performances, making them suitable for our scenario.
 KNN, while effective, tends to have a noticeably lower recall, and Logistic Regression, despite being the simplest, shows some limitations in all the metrics, suggesting its use in scenarios where model simplicity and interpretability are more crucial than achieving the highest possible accuracy, so it didn't go further into the testing.

 ![Alt text](images/testmodelsmetrics.png)